 "When disturbances that take the mind everywhere but nowhere are contained, then the individual is like a high-class diamond, with no blemishes." - T. Krishnamacharya

-Both branches of the teachings of Krishnamacharya are based on the ancient scriptures of Yoga, mainly on the "Yoga Sutras" of Patanjali, but also others such as "Yoga Yajnavalkya", the "Samkhya Karika", "Hatha Yoga Pradipika", the "Upanishads" and others.
+The teachings of Krishnamacharya are based on the ancient wisdom of Yoga, mainly on the 'Yoga Sutras' of Patanjali, but also on other classic yoga texts such as 'Yoga Yajnavalkya', the 'Samkhya Karika', "'Hatha Yoga Pradipika', the 'Upanishads' and others.